-Well, the quarantine continues.
-Who would’ve thought?
-Most of us are still locked indoors, depending on how essential we are to society.
-This is a concept that is, at the very least, a bit controversial.
-Who counts as “essential”?
-This is what this essay will be about.
-No, that’s not true.
-What is actually true is that the concept that “there’s nothing to watch” has been well and truly debunked.
-It seems to fit within the “I don’t have anything to wear” syndrome, which many of us suffer from.
-In terms of audiovisual entertainment, I’m very lucky that I always have something to wear.
+What is true is that the idea that “there’s nothing good to watch” has been well and truly debunked.
+It’s similar to the claim that “I don’t have a thing to wear,” which many of us tend to default to.
+In terms of audiovisual entertainment, I’m very fortunate that I always have something to wear.
 And I’d dare say that El Pampero Cine is the cinematic version of my “little black dress.”
-It never lets me down.
+It never disappoints.

-El Pampero is a production company that started in the year 2002, in the midst of one of Argentina’s many financial crises, buoyed by the second wave of the “nuevo cine Argentino” movement.
-Understanding that in order to survive, they had to adapt to the changing times, without letting it get in the way of their artistic ideals.
-Pampero is revolutionary, producing outside the margins of the industry, looking for alternative ways to finance their work without relying on INCAA (the Argentine National Institute of Cinema and Audiovisual Arts).
+El Pampero is a production company that began in the year 2002, in the midst of one of Argentina’s many financial crises, buoyed by the second wave of the “nuevo cine Argentino” movement.
+They knew that in order to survive, they had to adapt to the changing times without letting it get in the way of their artistic ideals.
+Their model is revolutionary, producing outside the margins of the industry, looking for alternative ways to finance their work without relying on INCAA (the Argentine National Institute of Cinema and Audiovisual Arts).
 They also strive to find alternate ways of shooting, of distribution, and of storytelling.
 All of this without compromising the technical and aesthetic quality of their work.

 I first found El Pampero’s work thanks to I Sat, a cable channel that deserves its own tribute article.
-It brought us independent cinema from far-away countries, it gave us the finest selection of B movies, and it accompanied the sexual awakening of an entire generation with its softcore films.
-I stumbled upon a screening of Balnearios, the very first Pampero production, on I Sat.
-It’s also the channel where I will inevitably sit through the entirety of Historias Extraordinarias when I stumble upon it as I’m channel surfing.
+It brought us independent cinema from far-away countries, it gave us the finest selection of B movies, and it aided the sexual awakening of an entire generation with its softcore films.
+It’s where I stumbled upon a screening of Balnearios, the very first Pampero production.
+And it’s also the channel where I will inevitably sit through the entirety of Historias Extraordinarias when I find it as I’m channel surfing.
 Even though I’d already seen it four times when it was screening at Malba.
 Even though it’s four hours long.

-El Pampero’s films are, at their essence, simple.
+El Pampero’s films are, at their core, fairly simple.
 There aren’t any extraordinary premises, but they also work as tiny odysseys.
-Characters have fantastical adventures where the mundane is re-signified as something strange, new, and magical.
-The strangeness with which Pampero approaches the world makes everything different.
-Any topic is a good excuse for them to tell a story, as if we as the audience were children to be astonished, trying to keep us from seeing the world in its drab normality, allowing us to perceive things differently and hatch crazy schemes in an effort to beat reality.
+Characters embark on fantastical adventures where the mundane is re-signified as something strange, new, and magical.
+The strangeness with which Pampero approaches the world is inherently transformational.
+Any and all minutiae represents a good excuse for them to tell a story as if we as the audience were kids listening in rapt attention, trying to keep us from seeing the world in its drab normality, allowing us to perceive things differently and hatch crazy schemes.

-It’s also fun to watch their movies and get to know the filmmakers themselves; the team that makes up Pampero being Mariano Llinás, Laura Citarella, Agustín Mendilaharzu and Alejo Moguilansky.
-Part of the charm of exploring their filmography is to discover which role they play in each movie, because Pampero feels like a true team effort.
+It’s also fun to gradually get to know the filmmakers themselves as you make your way through their filmography.
+The team that makes up Pampero is Mariano Llinás, Laura Citarella, Agustín Mendilaharzu and Alejo Moguilansky.
+Part of the charm of exploring their work is to see them pop up in the credits, to see what role they’re taking on each movie.
+In this sense, Pampero feels like a true team effort.
 They write, direct, produce, and even act in each film.
-Seeing how members of the cast reappear throughout the different films.
-And that’s without even mentioning the romance between El Pampero Cine and the theater group Piel de Lava, one of the most fruitful artistic relationships of all time.
-Or the privilege of witnessing how an actress is pregnant during one movie, and then seeing that manifested as the girl protagonist of the next.
+They often work with the same actors, so the films also function a bit like a photo album: you’ll see an actress is pregnant in one film, and then the actress’s kid will appear in the next.
+Not to mention the artistic romance between El Pampero and the theater group Piel de Lava, one of the most fruitful artistic relationships in Argentine cinema history.

-I feel privileged to be let into their world and getting to “know” them; seeing them grow, seeing them play.
-Because when they explore the limits between the story they’re telling and the actual shooting of it, those lines are often blurred.
-It starts being a movie about a movie, or a movie about a play (such as Por El Dinero, one of our favorite films of 2019).
-The movie about how difficult it is to make things, but how allying yourself with friends with similar visions can help you achieve anything.
+I feel privileged to be let into their world and getting to “know” them; seeing them grow, watching them as they play.
+The line between the story they’re telling and the actual creation is often blurred.
+Then it becomes a movie about a movie, or a movie about a play (such as Por El Dinero, one of our favorite films of 2019).
+They often explore the toil of artistic creation, and how allying yourself with similarly-minded friends will carry you through.

-In the midst of this horrible pandemic, El Pampero decided to contribute their grain of sand.
-Setting aside the fact that their films are meant to be watched in a movie theater, they uploaded several of their movies for free streaming.
+In the midst of this horrible pandemic, El Pampero decided to throw us a bone.
+Setting aside the fact that their films are meant to be watched in a movie theater, they uploaded several of their movies to stream for free.
 Over 24 hours of great cinema, over the course of 8 films… some of which are very long.
-Below we’ve assembled a run-through (in ascending runtime order!) of which films they have available, so you can start falling in love with the cause of El Pampero Cine.
+Below we’ve assembled a run-through (in ascending runtime order!) of which films they’ve made available, so you can start falling in love with the cause of El Pampero Cine.

 La Vendedora de Fósforos (2017, 70min)